-- Health care: O'Rourke has vacillated between endorsing single-payer and Medicare for All, opting to put stock in Medicare for America, which aims to expand "government-run health coverage while keeping employer-sponsored insurance plans," CNN reports.
+- Health care: Has vacillated between endorsing single-payer and Medicare for All, opting to put stock in Medicare for America, which aims to expand "government-run health coverage while keeping employer-sponsored insurance plans," CNN reports.

-- Climate change: He proposed a $5 trillion-plan to address climate change, calling it the "greatest threat we face," aiming for net-zero carbon emissions by 2050.
+- Climate change: Proposed a $5 trillion-plan to address climate change, aiming for net-zero carbon emissions by 2050.

-- Taxes: He has derided business tax cuts and opposed 2017's GOP tax overhaul.
+- Taxes: Has derided business tax cuts and opposed 2017's GOP tax overhaul.
 O’Rourke voted in favor of an oil tax in 2016 that would have taxed $10 per barrel of crude oil.

 - Gun control: Called for universal background checks and limits on sale of AR-15s.
 Opposes requiring states to recognize concealed carry permits granted in other states.

 - Immigration: Vocal critic of Trump's border wall and said U.S. should not criminalize migrants who request asylum between ports of entry.